 Here are a few reasons why guppies eat their own fry:

-Some scientists believe that the act of eating own offspring is caused by several stress factors in guppies.
+Some scientists believe that the act of eating their own offspring is caused by several stress factors in guppies.
 This happens so that the fish can enhance its own self-preservation instinct.

 However, it’s not a very convincing reason.
 Guppies are known to eat their fry even when they aren’t kept in stressful conditions.